Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Scaling limit of the distances to the boundary in -stable maps

 Recall the definition of finite $3/2$-stable maps from Subsection \ref{section background}.
 If one conditions a $3/2$-stable map of perimeter $2\ell$ on having at least $n$ edges and lets $n\to \infty$, then one obtains as a local limit an infinite $3/2$-stable map of perimeter $2\ell$, whose law is written $\P^{(\ell)}_\infty$.
 The infinite $3/2$-stable map was studied in \cite{BCM} and we will rely on this work in the next subsection.

-To study the distances $\mathrm{d}^\dagger_{\mathrm{gr}}$ and $\mathrm{d}^\dagger_\mathrm{fpp}$ on Boltzmann planar maps, a convenient tool is the peeling exploration.
+{Recall from Subsection \ref{section background} that if $\mathfrak{m}$ is a planar map, $\mathrm{d}^\dagger_{\mathrm{gr}}$ is the graph distance on the dual map of $\mathfrak{m}$ and that $\mathrm{d}^\dagger_{\mathrm{fpp}}$ is the first passage percolation distance, which is obtained by putting i.i.d.\@ parameter $1$ exponential random lengths on each edge of the dual map.} To study the distances $\mathrm{d}^\dagger_{\mathrm{gr}}$ and $\mathrm{d}^\dagger_\mathrm{fpp}$ on Boltzmann planar maps, a convenient tool is the peeling exploration.
 We only give a brief overview of its definition and we refer the interested reader to the lecture notes \cite{StFlour} and \cite{BuddPeeling}.
 It consists in discovering the faces of the map, starting from the root face $f_r$ by looking at each step what is behind an edge on the boundary of the explored region which is chosen according to a peeling algorithm.
-More precisely, we say that a map $\mathfrak{e}$ with a distinguished simple face different from $f_r$ called a hole is a submap (with one hole) of $\mathfrak{m}$ if one can obtain $\mathfrak{m}$ by gluing a well chosen planar map in the hole of $\mathfrak{e}$ (see Figure \ref{image sous-carte}).
+More precisely, we say that a map $\mathfrak{e}$ with a distinguished simple face different from $f_r$ called a hole is a \textit{submap} (with one hole) of $\mathfrak{m}$ if one can obtain $\mathfrak{m}$ by gluing a well chosen planar map in the hole of $\mathfrak{e}$ (see Figure \ref{image sous-carte}).